Children enjoying some fun kids party games.

 2. Pass the parcel

 Another time-honoured party classic, pass the parcel requires a bit of set up time but it’s not too complicated: just choose a present that the kids will enjoy and wrap it in several layers of wrapping paper or newspaper.
-When it’s time to play the game, ask all the kids to sit in a circle and, as the music plays, they pass the parcel between them.
+When it’s time to play the game, ask all the kids to sit in a circle, and, as the music plays, they pass the parcel between them.
 When the music stops, the kid holding the parcel removes a layer of wrapping.
 Carry on until one lucky kid gets the present!
 For extra fun, hide sweets in each layer of wrapping.

 3. Piñata

 Hugely popular across the Atlantic but now easy to set up here in the UK, piñata is typically a large container made of papier-mâché that is colourfully decorated and filled with sweets.
 The piñata party game involves hanging the piñata from a string and then swinging it while blindfolded children try to whack it with a stick!
-Important to make sure everyone stands well back, and it can be wise to include a strap on the stick so that it doesn’t fly out of anyone’s hands while they attempt to explode the piñata!
+It’s important to also make sure everyone stands well back, and it can be wise to include a strap on the stick so that it doesn’t fly out of anyone’s hands while they attempt to explode the piñata!

 4. Apple bobbing